 Gender roles are more fluid than people think.
 They are a product of culture and period.
 Gender roles are mostly a consensus.
 Rarely are they honne.
 Gender roles are slowly changing, particularly for women.
 It is becoming acceptable for both guys and girls to be single for longer.
 Girls are able to have careers, and guys are becoming stay-at-home fathers.
+Women have made strides in the workplace, but they still encounter problems.
 These changes are reflected in anime and other media.
 In any case, there is very little difference between gender role expectations with guys and girls.
 The traditional foundation laid in the feudal era will remain, but it will also become more flexible.

 It should be interesting to see how this flexibility will be reflected in anime.

 Mclelland, Mark (2010).
 “Kissing is a symbol of democracy!”
 Dating, Democracy, and Romance in Occupied Japan 1945-1952.
 Journal of the History of Sexuality.
 19 p 508-535.

 Sugihara, Yoko and Katsurada, Emiko (1999).
 Gender Differences in Gender-Role Perceptions Among Japanese College Students.
 Sex Roles.
 41. p.
 775-786.

 Sugihara, Yoko and Katsurada, Emiko (2000).
 Gender-Role Personality Traits in Japanese Culture.
 Psychology of Women Quarterly.
 24 p 309-318.